 Excavations have shown a settlement existed here since the Gallo-Roman days.
 Archeology shows that temple dedicated to Mars may have existed here.
 Some say that the name “Montmartre” comes from the Latin “Mons Martis” or “Mount of Mars”, a reference to the hilltop where a temple to the god Mars stood in antiquity.

-For Christian pilgrims and the devout, the name Montmartre comes from the legend of Saint Denis, who was beheaded by the Romans, along with his companions Saint Rustique and Saint Éleuthère.
+For Christian pilgrims and the devout, the name Montmartre comes from the legend of Saint Denis, who was beheaded by the Romans in the 3rd century BC, along with his companions Saint Rustique and Saint Éleuthère.

 Local tradition then holds that Saint Denis carried his own head up the hill before he died, adding to his legend.
 The name became “‘Mont des Martyrs” or “mountain of martys”, and then Montmartre.

 It used to be a little village outside of Paris until 1790 when it became a commune.
 Russian soldiers occupied Montmartre during the battle of Paris in 1814, as part of the allied forces trying to defeat Napoleon.
 They used the altitude of the hill for artillery bombardment of the city.

 Montmartre remained outside of the city limits of Paris until January 1, 1860, when it was annexed along with other communities (faubourgs) to make the city of Paris larger.

 Today it is a lively and bustling area, that attracts visitors from all over the world.
 I should note that this area is very hilly, so if you have trouble climbing and walking up stairs, so you should plan on wearing comfortable shoes.
 So let’s have a look at the top things to see and do in Montmartre, shall we?